groundh0g/codetopia.com/book/codecamps/ch19-libs-particles.md

 Of course, there may be a performance penalty for calling the modifier's `Update` method once for every particle.
 If we find that to be the case, we could consider breaking the modifier updates into a separate pass, processing particles before or after the emitter is done with its update pass.

-In that scenario, modifiers no longer work on a single particle at a time---they're called once per update, and they process all the active particles in a loop (saving thousands of calls to the modifier's `Update` method).
+In that scenario, modifiers no longer work on a single particle at a time - they're called once per update, and they process all the active particles in a loop (saving thousands of calls to the modifier's `Update` method).
 This method might introduce other performance issues, though (like cache misses).
-So, you'll want to profile your code before and after to see if your ''optimizations'' are doing what you think they should.
+So, you'll want to profile your code before and after to see if your "optimizations" are doing what you think they should.

 ## Ranged Values